Municipal Government Bonds (Munis)

 Most states, including California and New York, tax municipal bond interest if the municipal bond was issued from another state.
 Some states, such as Utah, exempt interest from out-of-state bonds if their own bonds are tax-free in the issuing state.
 A few states tax all municipal bond interest, including Illinois, Iowa, Nebraska, Oklahoma, and Wisconsin.
 No state may tax bonds issued by United States territories because they are barred from taxing it by federal law.

 The interest earned by municipal bonds is generally tax-free because the United States Supreme Court, in 1895, ruled that it was unconstitutional for the federal government to tax state and municipal bonds, but a 1988 ruling by the same court has reversed that decision.
-Nonetheless, the federal government has not taxed municipal interest, since the state and its municipalities would have to pay a higher interest rate if the interest was taxable.
+Nonetheless, the federal government has not taxed municipal interest, since the state and its municipalities must pay a higher interest rate if the interest was taxable.

 A de minimis tax applies to munis acquired at a market discount.
 If the discount exceeds 0.25% of the face value for each full year from the time of purchase to maturity, gains from the discount are taxed as ordinary income, even for a municipal bond that is not subject to federal taxation.
 However, if the discount is less than the de minimis threshold, then the discount is treated as a capital gain.